-- Green technologies, including irrigation devices, advanced heating and cooling systems for conventional, hybrid, and electric vehicles, individual or multi-zone conditioning systems, and thermal management for electronic devices.
+- Green technologies, including irrigation devices, advanced heating and cooling systems for conventional, hybrid, and electric vehicles, individual and multi-zone conditioning for commercial and residential applications, thermal management for electronic devices, and thermal power generation.

 - Manufacturing, Construction & Home Improvement technologies, including automated production line press devices, saws, formliners, compactors, screeders, hose and wire management, furniture, pool/spa water circulation and cleaning, and 3D printing.